mazhanxiong/Personal/_pages/publications.md

 ## Technology Tranfer

-1. Hoon Sohn, **Zhanxiong Ma**, Jaemook Choi, Method of Estimating Displacement of Structure and System for the Same, Transfer to SQ Engineering (Transfer fee: 110,000,000 KRW), June, 2022
+1. Hoon Sohn, **Zhanxiong Ma**, Jaemook Choi, Method of Estimating Displacement of Structure and System for the Same, Transfer to SQ Engineering (Transfer fee: 110,000,000 KRW), July, 2022